moxz/tvheadend.bundle/README.md

 Preferences for username, password, port, enable/disable transcoding.
 (For some reason after editing the Preferences PMS has to be restarted, this needs to be fixed)
 It only works in PHT och PLEX Media Client on OSX Win Linux for now.

-Thanks to Furs on Plex Forums the plugin now gets all channels directly from TVheadend
+Thanks to Furs on Plex Forums the plugin now gets all channels/tags directly from TVheadend

-Things to do in no order:
-Auto import and list channels from tvheadend

 Options for using TVHeadend as a transcoder so iOS/mobile devices can use the plugin.
-(Some code for this has been added)
+(Some code for this has been added but higly experimental and does not know if it will work in the end)

-Things that have superlow prio.
-EPG
-Recording options

-Icon is a  mockup of TVheadend logo (https://tvheadend.org) and Plex logo (http://plexapp.com) all rights to their respective owners.
+TVheadend plugin Icon is a  mockup of TVheadend logo (https://tvheadend.org) and Plex logo (http://plexapp.com) all rights to their respective owners.

+If anyone wants to make new icons please do so.
+The ones included now is just there to show how it will look.
+All icons is taken from Faenza and Faince and is owned by their creators.